danyalejandro/imgzoompan/README.md

 After adding the imgzoompan.m file to your project, you can use the **imgzoompan()** function.

-**imgzoompan(hfig, options)**: will add the zoom & pan functionality to the figure handler provided, followed by an optional arbitrary number of options in the usual Matlab format (pairs of: 'OptionName', OptionValue).
+**imgzoompan(hfig, options)**: will add the zoom & pan functionality to the figure handler provided (*right click* for pan, *wheel scroll* for zoom, *wheel press* to reset), followed by an optional arbitrary number of options in the usual Matlab format (pairs of: 'OptionName', OptionValue).

 ## Configuration options: